openaphid/openaphid.github.com/source/_posts/2012-05-02-develop-mode-of-openaphid.markdown

 INFO 05/02/12,13:41:32: (developer mode) loading data 'player.png' from remote: http://129.158.217.36:18080/player.png
 ```

 - Internal warning and error messages are displayed as on-screen notifications besides logging in device console.
 Warning messages are in blue background color and errors are in red color.
-The screenshot below shows a notification about a syntax error in a JavaScript file:
+The screenshot below shows a notification about a syntax error at line 17 in main.js:

 ![Error Notification](/images/developer-mode-error-notification.png "Notification")